monster-js/monster-js/docs/main-concept/conditional-rendering.md

 ### Detailed Steps:

 1. **Create a State**: To manage the conditional rendering, you first need a state variable.
-Weco JS uses the createState function to manage reactive state variables in components.
+Monster JS uses the createState function to manage reactive state variables in components.

 ```ts
 const [state, setState] = createState(this, initialValue);